banner image

 Cash Rates:

-Rates vary with each therapist based on the service and experience.
+Cash rates will typically average $140.00 for 60 minutes.
+Rates vary with each therapist based on the service requested.
 Give us a call for more information.

 Insurance Accepted:

-We have providers in network for BCBS MN, BCBS WI (Anthem), Health Partners, Medica/UBH, Preferred One, Cigna, Aetna, Multi Plan, WEA Trust.
+We have providers in network for BCBS MN, BCBS WI (Anthem), Health Partners, Medica/UBH, Cigna, WEA Trust.

 Please view the therapists' profiles, or call our office to see which of our providers may accept your insurance.